 Like all successful destination fly fishing trips, the right preparation and equipment will be crucial.

 Mixing up your approach tends to work well.
 By reading what the fish are doing, you can see how they are reacting.
 If you don’t get a reaction the first time, put it back in there!
-You can throw your fly out again interchange between slow and fast stripping techniques which will often entice a strike.
-In trophy pike fishing areas like Midnight Sun, fish won’t be very spooky.
-It’s not uncommon to have fish eat right at the boat.
+You can throw your fly out again as well as an interchange between slow and fast stripping techniques which will often entice a strike.

 Practicing your casting beforehand is really beneficial to increasing your trip success.
-Being able to huck a big rod with a big fly over an extended period of time is important.
+Those super laser tight loops you’ve been practicing?
+Leave that at home.
+Practice being able to huck a big rod with a big fly at short distances with wider loops.
 Most shots an angler can expect to make will be within 20-30 feet from your boat.

 - The Most Pristine Trout Fisheries in the World